 People are often concerned about the durability of clothing that will be worn in the back country or for an extended period of time while traveling.
 Many manufacturers encourage people’s fear and sell seriously overbuilt clothing, often labeled “Expedition Proven” or some such thing.
 The truth is, very few people, even those on expeditions need clothing that is so overbuilt.
 Unless you are facing continuous hard-wearing conditions, lighter weight clothing will have close to the same lifetime as the over-built clothing.
 There are many advantages to selecting items which aren’t overbuilt: you save weight, save space, often get better performance and spend less money.
 It is possible to go so light that durability is effected.
 Several manufacturers make clothing which is aimed at extreme athletics looking for the lightest weight performance.
 Often times weights savings comes at the expense of durability.

+Andrew Skurka’s Core Backpacking Clothing provides a proven approach to layering clothing.
 Richard Nisley’s article A Revised Paradigm For Estimating Garment Comfort Limits provides an in-depth model for evaluating clothing.
 I would also recommend checking Andy Kirkpatrick’s (aka pyschovertical) The Art of Not Suffering and BPL Clothing (and Sleep) System for Mountain Hiking.
 My Stay warm notes might provide some insight into clothing choices.
 Finally, I would recommend the tips in winter running for people who engage is very high energy activities in cold weather.
 See my others posts with clothing tag for specific recommendations.